 - Injuries to your pet’s eye(s).

-- You suspect or know your pet has eaten something poisonous (such as antifreeze, xylitol, chocolate, rodent poison, etc.)
+- You suspect or know your pet has eaten something toxic (such as antifreeze, xylitol, chocolate, rodent poison, etc.)

 - Fractured bones, severe lameness or inability to move leg(s).